Cemeteries and graveyards, full of love, betrayal, tragic deaths, murder, and suicide. What will you find?

 In 1848 Stephen Woodbridge married Harriet Miles in Cookham Berkshire.
 In the same years Mary Ann Woodbridge marries Thomas Mellett.
 A year later in 1849 their first child Fanny Mellett is born

 1851 and George and Sarah are still living in Cookham High Street.
-George's occupations has changed to builder.
-Living with them are their daughters, Elizabeth and Emma, as well as George's 17 year old builder's apprentice William Britcher.
+George's occupation has changed to builder.
+Living with them are their daughters, Elizabeth and Emma, as well as George's 17-year-old builder's apprentice William Britcher.

 William Woodbridge, his wife Amelia and daughters Sarah and Amelia have moved to Park Road in Maidenhead, Berkshire where William's occupation is listed as builder.
 Daughter Catherine had joined the family in 1843, followed by William in 1845, Selina in 1848 and John in 1850.